Somewhere on a Beach: Critical

 The website, Taste of Country, gave the song a positive review, saying it is "fair to call the soulful country-blues song a sequel to “Drunk On a Plane”: "Somewhere on a Beach" details what happens once that plane lands".
 It also compared the song's atmosphere favorably to Kenny Chesney's musical style.

 Commercial

 The song debuted at numbers 26 and 29, respectively, on the U.S. Billboard Hot Country Songs and Country Airplay charts during its first week, selling over 19,000 copies in the United States.
 In its second week, it rose to No. 20 on Hot Country Songs, and entered the Billboard Hot 100 at number 98, with an additional 22,000 copies sold.
 The song became Bentley's eleventh number one hit on the Hot Country Songs chart in April 2016.
 It also peaked at number 35 on the Hot 100 that same week.
 As of August 2016, the song has sold 640,000 copies in the US.

-Live performances

-Bentley debuted the song on January 19, 2016, on The Ellen DeGeneres Show.

-Performed at Luke Bryan's Crash My Playa VIP event on January 23 at the Barcelo Maya resort in Playa del Carmen, Mexico.

-Bentley performed the song as part of his hosting of the 2016 Academy of Country Music Awards.